dmartindiaz/nuxt-openapi-hyperfetch-docs/index.md

 hero:
   name: Nuxt OpenAPI Hyperfetch
-  text: Generate API Code for Nuxt
+  text: Generate ready-to-use composables for Nuxt
-  tagline: Point it at your OpenAPI spec and get fully typed useFetch composables, useAsyncData composables, or Nuxt server routes — ready to use, nothing to write by hand.
+  tagline: Point it at your OpenAPI spec and get fully typed useFetch composables, useAsyncData composables, Nuxt server routes, and headless UI connectors — ready to use, nothing to write by hand.
   image:
     src: /logo.png
     alt: Nuxt OpenAPI Hyperfetch
   actions:
     - theme: brand
-      text: Get Started
+      text: 🚀 Get started
       link: /guide/getting-started
     - theme: alt
-      text: View on npm
+      text: 📦 View on npm
       link: https://www.npmjs.com/package/nuxt-openapi-hyperfetch
     - theme: alt
-      text: ⭐ Star on GitHub
+      text: 🐙 View on GitHub
       link: https://github.com/dmartindiaz/nuxt-openapi-hyperfetch

 features:
   - icon: ⚙️
-    title: Three generators, one CLI
+    title: One CLI, full API layer
-    details: Choose useFetch, useAsyncData, or Nuxt server routes (BFF mode).
-Mix and match per project.
+    details: Generate useFetch, useAsyncData, Nuxt server routes, and connectors from one OpenAPI spec.

   - icon: 🎯
-    title: Fully typed, no manual effort
+    title: Types from your OpenAPI
-    details: Types are derived directly from your OpenAPI schemas.
-Parameters, request bodies, and responses are all typed automatically.
+    details: Request params, bodies, and responses are inferred automatically.
+No manual type maintenance.

   - icon: 🟢
-    title: Nuxt-native output
+    title: Nuxt-native composables
-    details: Generated composables wrap Nuxt's own useFetch and useAsyncData.
-No new APIs to learn, no runtime dependencies.
+    details: Generated wrappers use Nuxt's useFetch and useAsyncData, so the API feels native from day one.

-  - icon: 🔄
+  - icon: 🧩
-    title: Lifecycle callbacks
+    title: Headless UI connectors
-    details: Every composable exposes onRequest, onSuccess, onError, and onFinish.
-Define them per call or globally in a plugin.
+    details: Get getAll, get, create, update, and delete flows per resource, ready for tables, forms, and dialogs.

   - icon: 🔒
-    title: BFF mode — credentials stay on the server
+    title: Server-first security with BFF
-    details: Server routes proxy your backend with API keys from runtimeConfig.
-Auth context and response transformers are generated once and never overwritten.
+    details: Keep secrets on the server with generated Nuxt routes, auth context, and transformers.

   - icon: ♻️
-    title: Safe to regenerate
+    title: Safe regeneration workflow
-    details: Route files update automatically when your spec changes.
-Your auth context and transformers are never touched.
+    details: Re-generate when the spec changes without losing your custom auth and transformer code.
 ---

 ## How to Start

-Choose one of these two workflows:
+Choose one workflow:

 ### 1. Use with npx (no installation)